doughahn/unofficial-opf-guides/docs/organized-play/org-play.md

 3. You should see a list of systems, and achievement points available.
 4. Select the character you want to purchase the boon for ([it must be registered before you do this](#creating-a-character))
 5. Click the appropriate hyperlink to expand all available options:
-    - `Rewards purchaseable with Chronicle Boons`
+    - `Rewards purchasable with Chronicle Boons`
-    - `Rewards purchaseable with Game Rewards`
+    - `Rewards purchasable with Game Rewards`
 6. Click `Purchase` next to the boon you want
 7. Scroll to the bottom of the page to the `Boons you have purchased` section
 8. Click `Download` next to the boon